Roth vs. Traditional 401(k) and your Paycheck

 The amount you expect to contribute to a 401(k) each year.
 This calculator assumes that new contributions to your account are made until you reach your retirement age.
 If you are currently age 29 and expect to retire at age 65, your first new contribution will happen at age 30 and continue until through age 65.

-The annual maximum for 2014 is $17,500 (the 402(g) limit).
-If you are age 50 or over, a 'catch-up' provision allows you to contribute even more to your 401(k).
-Employees over 50 can deposit an additional $5,500 into their 401(k) account.
-It is also important to note that employer contributions do not affect an employee's maximum annual contribution limit.
-Both the annual maximum and 'catch-up' provisions are indexed for inflation after 2006.
+The annual maximum for 2017 is $18,000 (the Code Section 402(g) limit).
+If you are age 50 or over, a 'catch-up' provision allows you to contribute even more to your 401(k), provided your employer's plan allows catch-up contributions.
+Employees age 50 or older can deposit an additional $6,000 into their 401(k) account.
+It is also important to note that employer contributions will not count towards the employee's annual contribution limit under Code Section 402(g).
+Both the annual maximum and 'catch-up' provisions are indexed for inflation.
 Your plan may also impose limits on how much you can contribute.

 It is important to note that some employees are subject to another form of contribution limits.
 Employees classified as 'Highly Compensated' may be subject to contribution limits based on their employer's overall 401(k) participation.
 You may need to contact your employer to see if these additional contribution limits apply to you.